OpenKH/OpenKh/docs/kh2/file/type/msn.md

 Present for most of the mission files, it is a PAX file that it is always named `miss`.

-Its purpose is currently unknown.
+Its purpose is to play distortion effects for different cuts used by the Camera.

-## Animation loader
+## Event files

 A mission file can contain between 0 and multiple Event files.
 Their names are usually `0a`, `1a`.